-We have audited the accompanying consolidated balance sheets of Proto Labs, Inc. as of December 31, 2014 and 2013, and the related consolidated statements of comprehensive income, shareholders' equity (deficit), and cash flows for each of the three years in the period ended December 31, 2014.
+We have audited the accompanying consolidated balance sheets of Proto Labs, Inc. as of December 31, 2015 and 2014, and the related consolidated statements of comprehensive income, shareholders' equity and cash flows for each of the three years in the period ended December 31, 2015.
 These financial statements are the responsibility of the Company's management.
 Our responsibility is to express an opinion on these financial statements based on our audits.